kshre/PPN/README.md

 * [Online Portfolio Selection toolbox](https://github.com/OLPS/OLPS)

 ## Risk Disclaimer
-There is always risk of loss in trading. **All trading strategies are used at your own risk**
+There is always risk of loss in trading. **All trading strategies are used at your own risk**.

 ## Citation:
 If you use this code, please cite: